 Companies go after venture capital, thinking that it’s easy cash.
 They get a big influx of funds, and then they expand their business.
 But because they expanded due to a cash infusion, not through natural growth, it’s almost impossible to project where revenues will be a year down the road, which means that the business will never be the right size.
 And then, instead of cutting into the expanded business, it seems logical to just do another funding round and get more cash.
 After all, you’re almost there.

 But running a business this way never gets you where you want to be.
 For a business to be self-sustaining, It needs to operate under its own steam.
 It can’t do that while you’re constantly collecting cash to make up for your shortages.
+Amidst the allure of venture capital, startup missteps to avoid include neglecting customer acquisition strategies and relying solely on funding rounds for growth, as this can lead to a vicious cycle of dependency that hampers long-term sustainability.

 Focusing on venture capital can disadvantage your business

-Whether you need to pay back fees from venture capital, have to consider investor input when you redetermine your business direction, or struggle to build inventory after you send products to your backers, starting with a round of funding can have a negative impact on your business down the road.
+Whether you need to pay back fees from venture capital, have to consider investor input when you redetermine your business direction or struggle to build inventory after you send products to your backers, starting with a round of funding can have a negative impact on your business down the road.
 99% of successful startups are self-funded.

 Bootstrapping forces you to commit